This page was reviewed under our medical and editorial policy by

 This page was updated on May 31, 2022.

-Many oral cancers are found during routine dental exams.
+Many oral cancers are found by a dentist during a routine dental exam.
 But because the disease doesn’t usually cause symptoms in its early stages, paying attention to changes in the oral cavity is critical, especially for people who regularly smoke tobacco and drink alcohol.
-Along with a clinical exam of the mouth, other tests or procedures designed for diagnosing oral cancer include:
+Along with a clinical exam of the mouth, other tests or procedures designed for diagnosing oral cancer include those listed below.

 A barium swallow test may show irregularities in the larynx, pharynx, mouth and surrounding areas, and may often detect small, early oral tumors.

 Only a biopsy can confirm an oral cancer diagnosis.
 A sample of tissues or cells is required for a biopsy, which must be conducted before treatment begins.
-The types of biopsies typically used for diagnosing oral cancers are:
+Two types of biopsies are typically used for diagnosing oral cancers.

 Exfoliative cytology: A suspicious area is gently scraped to collect a sample of cells.
 These cells are placed on a glass slide and stained with dye, so that they can be easily viewed under a microscope.
 If any cells appear abnormal, a deeper biopsy will be performed.